capnemo/distributed-sort/readme.txt

 c) Compile the agent code on remote agents. cd deploy_dir/scripts
-   Create a file with one agent's name for each OS in the cluster.
+   Create a file with agent's machine names in the cluster.
 One agent name per line.
 Lets call this file compList.
-   Run ./remoteCompile.sh compList This will create an agent binary for every OS.
+   Run ./remoteCompile.sh compList This will create an agent binary for every machine.
    Create a scratch directory on each machine's local file system.
    The name should be the same on all the machines.
 Add this name to the config file, config.txt.
 It should be the value to the key scratchLocation.
+For an example of the config.txt file, see the etc directory

 d) To sort the file.
    cd deploy_dir/scripts